-Lynn Johnson was a teacher with the Philadelphia school district for 23 years.
-She’s married and has two children and a twin sister.
-On Thanksgiving, 2015 Lynn started to feel off-balance and nauseous.
-She went to urgent care and was told to take Sudafed for the fluid in her year.
-By Friday she’d lost her hearing.
-Monday she went to her GP and was referred to an ENT, who suspected an autoimmune disorder and gave her a low dose of steroids.
+Lynn’s vestibular journey started on Thanksgiving in 2015, when Lynn started to feel off-balance and nauseous.
+She went to urgent care and was told to take Sudafed for the fluid in her inner ear.
+By Friday, she’d lost her hearing.
+On Monday, she went to her general practitioner and was referred to an ENT (ear, nose and throat doctor), who suspected an autoimmune disorder and gave her a low dose of steroids.

-“It was a journey of pain,” says Lynn.
+“It was a journey of pain,” Lynn says.
 “I didn’t know if I would lose my hearing and balance, and there was no cure and no medication to help me.”

-Lynn turned to Facebook to support, which was great, but she found the Facebook groups two-dimensional.
-Lynn is a social person, so being able to see people and watch their body language/visual cues makes her feel validated and not so alone.
+Lynn turned to Facebook for additional support, which was great, but she found the Facebook groups two-dimensional.
+A social person, Lynn likes being able to see people and watch their body language and visual cues, which make her feel validated and not so alone.

-Lynn found what she needed in VEDA’s new online support groups.
-“An online support group is three dimensional,” says Lynn.
+“An online support group is three-dimensional,” Lynn says.
 “We start with good news, and get practical information that I can use right away.”